nateforsyth/nateforsyth.github.io/_posts/2019-02-15-from-dot-net-to-sharepoint.md

 I started by choosing a bank of machines, and exporting the register data, which was significant, and I needed a way to manipulate it easily.
 Batter up Excel!

-After pouring over the documentation I managed to cobble together some initial findings, including the possibility where a group of players playing maximum credits and maximum lines at a certain point could theoretically guarantee a profit.
+After poring over the documentation I managed to cobble together some initial findings, including the possibility where a group of players playing maximum credits and maximum lines at a certain point could theoretically guarantee a profit.
 A break-even point if you will.

 I handed over my work, naturally passing the training exercise with flying colours due to how thorough I had been.
 What I didn't expect was for my work to illicit a bigger question.